dtcenter/METplus/docs/Contributors_Guide/user_support.rst

     send that data, pointing them to the
     `How to Send Us Data <https://github.com/dtcenter/METplus/discussions/954>`_
     discussions post and asking them to let you know once they have uploaded it.

+  * If the question is due to unclear or insufficient documentation, please fix the documentation and point the user to the updated documentation.

 .. _lock_discussions: